newchuyalong/libgdx-learning/Ninepatches.md

 ## Introduction ##

 A NinePatch image is an image with defined "stretchable" areas.
-With this property one can create images that repeates either to very small regions, or scale to very big regions.
+With this property one can create images that repeats either to very small regions, or scale to very big regions.
 Since the areas are pre-defined, the image won't look stretched (given that it has been created with scaling in mind).
 The corresponding NinePatch class in libgdx is located [here](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/NinePatch.html)